Celebrating Latinx Heritage Month

 The USC Latino Alumni Association (LAA) is devoted to the academic advancement and development of Latino students attending USC.
 The association provides support, leadership training, service opportunities and networking.

-Learn more.
+Learn more

-Celebrate Latinx Heritage Month with USC
+Celebrate Latinx/e Heritage Month with USC